11 tips for Growing a Facebook GroupUpdated: February 28, 2019

 Facebook tells you that you should start your broadcast within 10 minutes of the scheduled time, otherwise the broadcast will be canceled.
 It also advises you to check your video feed at least 20 minutes before the scheduled time.

 Also here in the Connect part, you can do some extra Settings.

 See that you can choose from the following list.
 Each of these has its own purpose, and its own settings:

-- Unpublish after live video ends – You know that unplished posts means that they are not visible to the public.
-Just to know, you’ll still be able to see the insights of that particular post
+Unpublish after the live video ends – You know that unpublished posts mean that they are not visible to the public.
+Just to know, you'll still be able to see the insights of that particular post

-This type of video is well suited for those that want to broadcast doing some kind of sports or travelling.
+This type of video is well suited for those that want to broadcast doing some kind of sports or traveling.

 This idea is similar to posting about various topics.
 You can create a special thread, by adding a hashtag like ‘SharingResource' or by choosing a certain day and making it the day everybody shares resources of any kind.

 I would use the hashtag option, because I may forget about a resource I found on Monday, and the day of sharing is on Friday.
 Using the hashtag option lets members find much easier those particular posts, and lets everybody share what they found, the moment they found it.
 Of course, you are free to experiment with this and adapt it to your group.

 The main interest of your members is what it gathered them all in your group.
 But they have other interests, and you can encourage talking about them, as long as they will not overdo it.
 You don't want to transform your Facebook Group into something else.